Skip to main content

 Managed in cooperation with the Florida Forest Service.

 Much of the upland portions consist of pine flatwoods.
-Wetland habitats include swamps, cypress domes and tidal marsh.
+Wetland areas include swamps, cypress domes and tidal marsh.
 The floodplain swamps border the creeks and are dominated by cypress, tupelo and titi.
 The Florida Forest Service manages the area using a combination of timber harvesting, groundcover restoration, reforestation and controlled burns.
-The Florida Fish and Wildlife Conservation Commission administers hunting related activities.
-Wildlife is abundant on the area and includes deer, turkey, wild hog, gopher tortoise, wading birds and numerous species of resident and migratory songbirds.
-Turtles and otters may occur along the creek.

 Add your bird observations to the Four Creeks WMA eBird Hotspot.